-Skilled breeders across the world have produced a wide range of dahlia sizes and colours practically unmatched in the world of flowers.
-Sizes range from the smallest lilliput to dinnerplate-sized blooms and there is every colour except for that most elusive colour for breeders – blue.
+Skilled breeders across the world have produced a wide range of dahlia sizes and colors practically unmatched in the world of flowers.
+Sizes range from the smallest lilliput to dinner plate-sized blooms and there is every color except for that most elusive color for breeders – blue.

 Dahlias can be described as:

-Select varieties for your weather conditions and by the shape, size and colour.
+Select varieties for your weather conditions and by the shape, size and color.

 Open–centred single and semi-double varieties that produce an array of simple flowers are the best choice for pollinators as they can see where to land and feed on the nectar, and look charming mingling with asters and other daisy shaped flowers.

-In a cutting garden, decorative and cactus dahlias, in particular, are the ideal cut-and-come-again flower because they flower for months on end.
+Decorative and cactus dahlias are also the ideal cut-and-come-again flower because they flower for months on end.
 Picking them regularly encourages more to flower right up to the first frosts.
 Recut the stems under water and they last in a vase for four to six days.